AmberVolkmann/Trail-Friends/README.md

 # Trail Friends
 During my time at Prime Digital Academy, we were assigned a solo project, which entailed individually building an application over the course of two weeks.
 I wanted something that would be useful in my daily life, so I created Trail Friends.
-The goal of Trail Friends is to ease the burden of not knowing what lies ahead of a thru-hiker on the trail.
-Users are able to leave notes along a selected trail at their exact latitude and longitude, which will give others the opportunity to take necessary precautions on the trail.
+The goal of Trail Friends is to ease the burden of not knowing what lies ahead of a thru-hiker on the trail, so they can take the necessary precautions to ensure their safety on the trail.

+## Description
+This application allows users to log-in and view list of trails in their surrounding area.
+They are able to scroll through this list, view images of trails, and view current conditions pulled from REI's hiking project app.
+Users are also able to leave notes along a selected trail at their exact latitude and longitude, which other hikers can view if they are also on the same trail.
 Users are also able to view a map of their surrounding area.

+## Technologies
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This application uses React, Redux, Express, Passport, and PostgreSQL.
+As well as Material UI, REI's Hiking Project API, and the Google Maps API.
+A full list of dependencies can be found in `package.json`.

 ## Prerequisites